zuriscript/signalstory/docs/docs/plugins/performance.md

 ## Realtime report using redux devtools

-If you have enabled [devtools](./devtools.md) for at least one store, you can directly see your performance counters in the state panel under the key: `@signalstory\performance-counter`.
+If you have enabled [devtools](./devtools.md) for at least one store, you can directly see your performance counters in the state panel under the key: `@signalstory/performance-counter`.

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';